onefrankguy/frankmitchell.org/posts/replacing-google-analytics-with-keen-io.md

     });

 Don't limit yourself to just those four questions.
-Keen IO has a gorgeous suite of visualization and analytics tools you can use to wrap your brain around your data.
+Keen IO has a gorgeous suite of visualization and analysis tools you can use to wrap your brain around your data.
 Now that you've got a customizable framework for gathering data and asking questions, you can build a custom analytics solution that fits your needs.